 A contact lens that gets stuck in the eye is usually a soft contact lens rather than a gas permeable lens.
-However it is possible for both to get stuck and its wise to be aware that removing a soft contact lens is very different to removing a rigid gas permeable lens.
+However, it is possible for both to get stuck and it’s wise to be aware that removing a soft contact lens is very different to removing a rigid gas permeable lens.

 The first rule about how to remove a contact lens that’s stuck in your eye is not to panic; trying to pry the lens out may cause more discomfort.

 What to do if you can't remove a stuck contact lens

 If the lens remains after following the above steps, we advise you to seek medical advice from a doctor or an eye specialist.
 This should be done as soon as possible to prevent any further problems from occurring.

 Tips to prevent contacts getting lost or stuck in your eye